ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-eth.md

 Documentation for the API methods in the `eth` namespace can be found on [ethereum.org](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_protocolversion).
 Geth provides several extensions to the standard "eth" JSON-RPC namespace that are defined below.

 ### eth_simulateV1 {#eth-simulate-v1}
 The `eth_simulateV1` method allows the simulation of multiple blocks and transactions without creating transactions or blocks on the blockchain.
 It functions similarly to `eth_call`, but offers more control.
-Like `eth_call`, `eth_simulateV1` has a maximum gas limit for the entire simulation.
+Like `eth_call`, `eth_simulateV1` has a maximum gas limit for the entire simulation, this limit can be adjusted with command line parameter `--rpc.gascap`.

 **Parameters:**
 The method takes two parameters: